Tone

 Training for tone and definition won’t help you lose fat or build muscle.

 When knuckleheads train for tone and definition they usually lift a light weight for high reps, trying to make their working muscles burn.
 In order for this kind of training to have an impact on tone and definition, it’d either have to contribute to fat loss or contribute to muscle growth.
+Prepare yourself.
+It does neither.

 Traditional “toning” training won’t really help with fat loss, either.
 Muscle burn is a byproduct of the lactic-anaerobic energy system, which uses glycogen within working muscle(s) to replenish energy.
 Glycogen is stored carbohydrates, not stored fat.
 In other words, when you feel the burn, you aren’t burning fat.
 Spot reduction isn’t real, in case you didn’t know.

-Increasing the size of a muscle and decreasing the amount of fat surrounding the same muscle (to a significant degree) with one single exercise of training technique is impossible.
+Increasing the size of a muscle and decreasing the amount of fat surrounding the same muscle (to a significant degree) with one single exercise or training technique is impossible.
 Becoming (more) toned and defined has been and always will be a two-part process.
-You have to grow your muscles with “sticky” resistance training.
-You have to decrease your body fat levels with an energy deficit.
-If you aren’t doing either of these things, then you aren’t gonna be tightening or firming or toning or defining much of anything (except your hatred for your body).
+You have to grow your muscles.
+You have to eliminate adipose.
+And you have to actually do these things, not…